jmgbsas/RtMidiC/README.md

 (but here is only console windows ...and you need to add in the compilation command or in the ide -lrtmidil.dll ... to test in console I use fbc -s console -arch amd64 -l rtmidi.dll ), I use only rtmidi_c.bi in the Include (no the mod..)
-- A binary version of rtmidi.dll for .Net: in a fork project of rtmidi, run ok,has 820k of size https://github.com/micdah/RtMidi.Core/tree/master/RtMidi.Core
+- A binary version of rtmidi.dll for .Net: a fork project of rtmidi, run ok,has 820k of size https://github.com/micdah/RtMidi.Core/tree/master/RtMidi.Core
 ```
 #include "C:\IT64\FbEdit\Inc\rtmidi_c.bi"
 #Inclib  "rtmidi.dll"